kail-cali/Filec/README.md

 ## Acrciteture
 `There is 3 Sub-Thread for each middle-ware server`
+- Pipe connection with thread-pool
 - Listen Server
-- Pipe for multi-Worker thread
 - Job Scheduler

 ## How To Run